soundmonster/samoklava/README.md

 ## Features

-* Extra pins and a slider switch for wireless Promicro clones (tested with nice!nano)
+* Extra pins and a slider switch for battery for wireless Promicro clones (tested with nice!nano); the slider can be shorted with a jumper if `CONFIG_ZMK_SLEEP` is preferred.
-* Wired operation should be possible but is not tested; TRRS footprints are included and routed
+* Wired operation with QMK should be possible but is not tested; TRRS footprints are included and routed.
+The pinout is identical with a five-column Corne sans the RGBLEDs.
-* Reset switches are easily accessible
+* Reset switches are easily accessible.
+The footprints used are the same as on the Corne.

 ## How to